This article on ancient India covers Gupta and post-Gupta rulers.

 - The Pallavas and Chalukyas were the most important ruling dynasties in south India during this period.

-- The kingdom of the Pallavas around their capital, Kanchipuram, to the Kaveri delta, while that of the Chalukyas [Aihole, the capital ] was centred around the Raichur Doab, between the rivers Krishna and Tungabhadra.
+- The kingdom of the Pallavas around their capital, Kanchipuram, to the Kaveri delta, while that of the Chalukyas [Aihole, the capital ] was centered around the Raichur Doab, between the rivers Krishna and Tungabhadra.

 - The Pallavas and Chalukyas frequently raided one another’s lands which were prosperous ones.